The Cottages at Cajun Village: On Campus Family Housing Apartments

 Rates for the Cottages at Cajun Village can be found on the Housing and Meal Rates page of the Housing website.
 Please note that residents of the Cottages at Cajun Village do not need to purchase a Meal Plan.
 Once you move in, you will be billed on a semester-by-semester basis for a contracted period of one year.
 If you cannot pay your total housing costs at the beginning of each semester, you can choose to enroll in a payment plan.
 The payment plan, which is managed by the Student Cashier's office, lets you make four smaller payments throughout the semester instead of one large payment at the beginning of the semester.
 Learn more about the payment plan at the Office of the Burser website.

 The housing application and required documentation can be returned to the Legacy Park Office or emailed to email@example.com.
 Copies can be made at the Legacy Park Office or can be scanned and attached to the email submission.

-Once your application is received by the Legacy Park Office, you will receive a confirmation email from the Building Manager of Cajun Village.
+Once your application is received by the Legacy Park Office, you will receive a confirmation email from the Property Manager of the Cottages of Cajun Village.
 Due to limited availability, we may not be able to guarantee an immediate housing assignment.
-In the event that Cajun Village is at its capacity, applicants will be put on the Family Housing Waitlist and given a housing assignment when units becomes available.
-Applicants are welcome to call for status updates on their application.
+In the event that the Cottages at Cajun Village is at its capacity, applicants will be put on the Family Housing waitlist and given a housing assignment when units become available.
+Applicants are welcome to call for status updates on their applications.

-As soon as a unit is available, acceptance notices will be sent from the Building Manager to the applicant’s university email account or by phone call.
-You will then have the option to confirm your assignment, or have your application removed or moved to the bottom of the waitlist.
+As soon as a unit is available, acceptance notices will be sent from the Property Manager to the applicant’s University email account or by phone call.
+You will then have the option to confirm your assignment or have your application removed or moved to the bottom of the waitlist.